Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 ## Rem

 rem is similar to em but instead of comparing to parent size it is comparing to html defualt size.

+## Percentage

+To style non text element relative to parent we use %